Information asymmetry: Signalling

 Michael Spence originally proposed the idea of signalling.
 He suggested that in a situation with information asymmetry, it is possible for people to signal their type, thus believably transferring information to the other party and resolving the asymmetry.

 This idea was initially studied in the context of matching in the job market.
 An employer is interested in hiring a new employee who is "skilled in learning".
 Of course, all prospective employees will claim to be "skilled in learning", but only they know if they really are.
 This is an information asymmetry.

 Spence proposes, for example, that going to college can function as a credible signal of an ability to learn.
-Assuming that people who are skilled in learning can finish college more easily than people who are unskilled, then by finishing college, the skilled people signal their skill to prospective employers.
+Assuming that people who are skilled in learning can finish college more easily than people who are unskilled, then by finishing college, the skilled people signal their skills to prospective employers.
 No matter how much or how little they may have learned in college or what they studied, finishing functions as a signal of their capacity for learning.
 However, finishing college may merely function as a signal of their ability to pay for college; it may signal the willingness of individuals to adhere to orthodox views, or it may signal a willingness to comply with authority.

 Signalling theory can be used in e-commerce research.
 Information asymmetry in e-commerce comes from information distortion that leads to the buyer's misunderstanding of the seller's true characteristics before the contract.
-Mavlanova, Benbunan-Fich and Koufaris (2012) noticed that signaling theory explains the relation between signals and qualities, illustrating why some signals are trustworthy, and others are not.
+Mavlanova, Benbunan-Fich and Koufaris (2012) noticed that signalling theory explains the relation between signals and qualities, illustrating why some signals are trustworthy and others are not.
 In e-commerce, signals deliver information about the characteristics of the seller.
 For instance, high-quality sellers are able to show their identity to buyers by using signs and logos, and then buyers check these signals to evaluate the credibility and validity of a seller's qualities.
 The study of Mavlanova, Benbunan-Fich and Koufaris (2012) also confirmed that signal usage is different between low-quality and high-quality online sellers.
-Low-quality sellers are more likely to avoid using expensive, easy-to-verify signals and tend to use fewer signals than do high-quality sellers.
+Low-quality sellers are more likely to avoid using expensive, easy-to-verify signals and tend to use fewer signals than high-quality sellers.
 Thus, signals help reduce information asymmetry.